chukShirley/rpg-intro/README.md

 In RPG, each program and procedure can have an interface.
 We learned about procedure interfaces in a previous chapter, but we didn't learn that programs can also have a PI (procedure interface).

-You can (read more here)[http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzasd/freeinterface.htm] for more info on procedure interface declaration.
+You can (read more here)[http://www.ibm.com/support/knowledgecenter/ssw_ibm_i_72/rzasd/freeinterface.htm] for info on procedure interface declaration.

 In general, procedure interfaces for programs can: